Metoro vs Groundcover

 FeatureMetoroGroundcoverNotes

-Metrics, logs, traces, and eventsYesYesBoth platforms cover the core Kubernetes observability signals.
+Metrics, logs, traces, and eventsYesYesBoth products cover the core Kubernetes observability signals.

 Prometheus-compatible metrics workflowYesYesGroundcover exposes metrics through a Prometheus-compatible datasource.
 Metoro supports Prometheus scraping and PromQL-compatible MetoroQL.